Edmonton-region-leads-in-manufacturing-productivity

 4. Applied Quantum Materials pivoted its nanotechnology to build COVID testing kits.

 Evolutionary theory holds that it’s not the strongest or even the most intelligent that survives – rather the most adaptable to change.
-If this holds true in a business sense, companies in the Edmonton region are demonstrating that they’re here to stay.
+If this holds true in a business sense, companies in the Edmonton Region are demonstrating that they’re here to stay.

 Not to be overlooked

-We’ve been paying a lot of attention to the Edmonton region’s capabilities in areas like energy, agriculture and life sciences – the region’s manufacturing expertise isn’t always given the attention it deserves.
+We’ve been paying a lot of attention to the Edmonton Region’s capabilities in areas like energy, agriculture and life sciences – the Region’s manufacturing expertise isn’t always given the attention it deserves.
 But expertise in this sector is a major asset that shouldn’t be overlooked.
-Whether you’re considering expansion or re-shoring operations to North America, chances are good that the Edmonton region has the skills and infrastructure to deliver on your manufacturing requirements.
+Whether you’re considering expansion or re-shoring operations to North America, chances are good that the Edmonton Region has the skills and infrastructure to deliver on your manufacturing requirements.

 Do you have any questions for Jeff?
 Please reach out.